 2. Saves Gas

-Good GPS systems can typically direct you onto the shortest route between your current and intended destination.
+The shortest route between your current and planned destinations may be determined by a good GPS system or a route planner software like Route4Me.
 Just as importantly, many of them provide live traffic updates that let you avoid traffic accidents that would leave you stuck in traffic.
 This combination of factors helps you reduce how much gas you use overall.
 That provides a secondary benefit of reducing your impact on the environment.

 3. Reduced Risk of Theft